UK Notices

 Introduction

-Hudson Advisors UK Limited (“HAUK” or “the Firm”) is authorised and regulated by the Financial Conduct Authority (“FCA”) as an Exempt CAD firm to conduct the regulated activities of advising and arranging (with a restriction to corporate finance business only).
-As a SNI MIFIDPRU investment firm, HAUK makes certain qualitative and quantitative disclosures in accordance with the Disclosure chapter of the FCA’s Prudential sourcebook for MiFID Investment Firms (“MIFIDPRU”).
+Hudson Advisors UK Limited (“HAUK” or “the Firm”) is authorized and regulated by the Financial Conduct Authority (“FCA”) as an Exempt CAD firm to conduct the regulated activities of advising and arranging (with a restriction to corporate finance business only).
+As a small and non-interconnected (“SNI”) MIFIDPRU (as defined below) investment firm, HAUK makes certain qualitative and quantitative disclosures in accordance with the Disclosure chapter of the FCA’s Prudential sourcebook for MiFID Investment Firms (“MIFIDPRU”).

-Pursuant to these rules, this document summarises the:
+Pursuant to these rules, this document summarizes the:

-In developing the qualitative disclosures in points (i) to (iv) above, the Firm has considered its size and internal organisation, and the nature, scope and complexity of its activities.
+In developing the qualitative disclosures in points (i) to (v) above, the Firm has considered its size and internal organization, and the nature, scope and complexity of its activities.

 Approach and Objectives

-Hudson’s approach to remuneration is designed so that fixed and variable compensation is consistent with and promotes effective risk management, and does not encourage risk-taking that is inconsistent with the risk profile of the Firm.
+Hudson’s approach to remuneration is designed so that fixed and variable compensation is consistent with and promotes effective risk management, and does not encourage risk-taking that is inconsistent with the risk profile of HAUK.

-Hudson believes that it is in the best interest of the organisation and its employees to fairly compensate its workforce for the value of the work provided.
-Compensation is designed to be consistent with the competitive market range of the position based on the skills, knowledge, and behaviours required.
+Hudson believes that it is in the best interest of the organization, its employees and the Funds to fairly compensate its workforce for the value of the work provided.
+Compensation is designed to be consistent with the competitive market range of the position based on the skills, knowledge, and behaviors required.
 The compensation program must be flexible enough to recruit and retain a highly qualified workforce.

 Governance and Decision Making

 The Hudson Compensation Committee has overall responsibility for defining, approving and overseeing Hudson’s remuneration policy.
-The HAUK Board confirm the applicability of Hudson’s remuneration policy for HAUK.
+A subset of the HAUK Board confirms the applicability of Hudson’s remuneration policy for HAUK.

 Key Characteristics of Remuneration Policy and Practices

-Fixed remuneration is comprised of salary and benefits (including pension contributions, medical cover and life assurance) and is based on an individual’s role and professional experience and organisational responsibility.
-Fixed remuneration is permanent, pre-determined, non-discretionary, non-revocable and not dependent on performance.
+Fixed remuneration is comprised of salary and benefits (including pension contributions, medical cover and life assurance) and is based on an individual’s role, professional experience and organizational responsibility.
+Fixed remuneration in the form of salary is reviewed annually.
+Monthly salary payments are non-discretionary, non-revocable and not dependent on performance.

 Other variable remuneration includes sign-on bonuses, retention bonuses and severance pay.